 - Minimal functions

 With a load of colours to chose from, the Jawbone UP3 is second on my list.
-It is the best budget fitness tracker for 2016.
+It is the best budget fitness tracker available.
 Jawbone has addressed the issues from the Jawbone UP2, like the loose and unreliable clasp design.
 Overall it doesn’t look much different from the Jawbone UP2 and is slimline and subtle.
 Similarly, the Jawbone UP3 is water-resistant but not waterproof, making it unsuitable for swimmers.
 The accuracy of this device may also be off a little because the heart rate monitor only takes an average of your resting heartbeat per day.
 But what it loses in perfect accuracy, the Jawbone UP3 makes up in durability and comfort.

 - Heart rate

 - food tracker

 - Can sync via bluetooth to laptop, phone, tablet or computer